Osorno, Chile: New Osorno

 Around 1850, the government of Chile began inviting German settlers to the colony to promote growth in the region; the settlers found Osorno's climate and geography to be very similar to their own.
 It continues to have a thriving German secondary school.
 With their help, Osorno was made the home of the National Cattle ranch of Chile, boosting the regional economy significantly.
 Present-day Osorno has preserved 19th century architecture and urban layout, represented by six picturesque houses which have been designated national monuments.

 Osorno has a long history of rivalry with Valdivia, and in a 2006 referendum, the Osorno Province rejected its proposed incorporation into the new Los Ríos Region, of which Valdivia is now the capital.

 In 2019 the water supply system of Osorno was contaminated with 1,100 liters of petrol ushering an sanitary and environmental crisis.
 The crisis led to the water supply system of Osorno to be shut down from July 10 to July 21.
-The oil spill also effected Rahue River.
+The oil spill also effected the Rahue River.
 ESSAL, the private company in charge of the water supply of Osorno, did not specify the reason for the shut down in the first communique.
 The government announced that President Sebastián Piñera had canceled a visit to the United States to instead solve the crisis in Osorno.
 Opposition deputy Emilia Nuyado denounced a media circus on behalf of the government after the water shortage continued following Piñera's visit to the city.
 Inhabitants of the city went to streets of Osorno to protest calling for the cancellation of ESSAL's water supply concession.
 ESSAL was to give total discount of 63,250 Chilean pesos (2019) to each of the 47,519 affected clients.
 In a popular consultation held in Osorno following the 2019 Chilean protests over 90% of the participants voted to end ESSAL's concession.
 Results are however not binding.